The Eternal Castle Remastered

-The Eternal Castle Remastered is an adventure, platform game developed by Leonard Menchiari and released in 2019.
+The Eternal Castle Remastered is an adventure, platform game, cinematic platform game developed by Leonard Menchiari and released in 2019.
 It was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5.
 Set in a far future, the game follows a colonist whose ship crashes on Earth during an attempt to flee the planet.
 The game is a faux remaster of a non-existent 1987 game, The Eternal Castle.

 Reception

 The Eternal Castle received generally positive reviews.